WHERE SOUND AND THE SELF TAKE THE CENTRAL PLACE

 Each concert is unique.

 His school of artistic expression of oral and vibratory transmission Son et Rythme from 1970 to 2010

 “The rules of sound and rhythm are to be discovered through their experience thanks to the transmission” J. C.

 Renowned for its pedagogical approach, he is the precursor of an ancestral pedagogy which favors the present moment, emotion, expression and improvisation.

-A non-academic approach that allows us to develop our hypersensitivity.
+A non-academic approach that allows us to develop our hypersensitivity and our creativity.

 From the 70s, Jacky Craissac set up his own school on the basis of a global conception of the individual where body, mind and soul are closely linked.